andreiarusoaie/certified-procedure-coq/src/coq/README.txt

-Formal proof of soundness in Coq
+Formal proof of soundness in Coq of the ''prove'' procedure

+Revision:

 Coq version: 8.4pl5